Hecke Groups, Dessins d'Enfants and the Archimedean Solids: Dessins d'Enfants and Hecke Groups

 \section{Dessins d'Enfants and Hecke Groups}

-In this section, we first recall some essential details regarding both Hecke groups and clean dessins d'enfants.
-We begin by considering the modular group $\Gamma\cong H_{3}$, as although this is isomorphic to only one particular Hecke group, it is by far the most well-studied, and we shall draw upon the presented results at many points in the ensuing discussion.
-Subsequently, we discuss Hecke groups more generally, before moving on to consider clean dessins and their associated Belyi maps.
+In this section, we review some essential details regarding both Hecke groups and clean \emph{dessins d'enfants}.
+We begin by considering the modular group $\Gamma\cong H_{3}$, as although this is isomorphic to only one particular Hecke group, it is by far the most well-studied, and we shall draw upon the presented results at several points in the ensuing discussion.
+Subsequently, we discuss Hecke groups more generally, before moving on to consider clean \emph{dessins} and their associated Belyi maps.
+Note that the connection between trivalent \emph{dessins} and the modular group is discussed in \cite{JS1, JS2}, while the relation between Hecke groups and maps is discussed in e.g. \cite{normal, Jones}.
+With these results in hand, we describe how every clean \emph{dessin} is isomorphic to the Schreier coset graph for a conjugacy class of subgroups of a Hecke group, and how the circle of connections closes via a correspondence between such subgroups and the Belyi maps for the original \emph{dessins}.

-With these well-known results in hand, we then describe how every such clean dessin is isomorphic to the Schreier coset graph for a certain conjugacy class of subgroups of a Hecke group, or free product of Hecke groups (henceforth we may refer to such conjugacy classes as \emph{classes of Hecke subgroups}; where there is no ambiguity we may use $C$ to denote such classes).
-We then take a short digression in order to resolve some tangential questions regarding the construction of these Schreier coset graphs which have yet to be presented explicitly in the literature.
-Next, we describe the connection between the Belyi maps associated to the clean dessins in question and the algebraic curves corresponding to precisely the same classes of Hecke subgroups as arose in the discussion of coset graphs.